Back to all postsWhat Really Goes Into Sex Therapy — And Is It Worth the Cost?

 Your intimate life deserves intentional care

+Sex therapy is powerful work.
 And access matters.
 Not everyone can afford $3,000 in therapy fees.
 Not everyone has a certified sex therapist within driving distance.
-Not everyone is ready to walk into a therapist's office — and that's okay.

 What matters is that you do something.
 That you stop waiting for intimacy to magically improve on its own.
 That you bring intention, curiosity, and a willingness to learn into the most vulnerable part of your relationship.